jlor87/nutritionTracker/README.md

 often said that people are not reaching the required amount of macro and micronutrients throughout their day; in other cases, perhaps too much.
 It is a very arduous task to constantly keep track of our diets and what we are putting in our bodies.
-The Nutrition Tracker aims to simplify the process of cataloging an individual’s diet and automatically maintaining all relevant metrics so that a user has a “one-stop shop” for all their nutritional needs.
+The Nutrition Tracker aims to simplify the process of cataloging an individual's diet and automatically maintaining all relevant metrics so that a user has a "one-stop shop" for all their nutritional needs.

 Features: